Guidelines for Communications to Students

 Specific Population E-mail

 Exception may be made for specific populations for a medium priority message.
 Requests for messages to specific populations should be submitted using the online form.
-Please note that it may take 2 business days to process the request.
 An e-mail will be sent only once.
 Keep the message brief, 50 words or fewer when possible.
 For longer or more complex messages, consider linking to a web page.
 Do not include graphics or send attachments.
 Messages should include the sender's name and affiliation.
 Use descriptive subject lines, such as "New Process for Fall Course Registration."
 Messages should be consistent with guidelines in KSC's Computer and Network Use Policy.

 Appropriate Communication Subjects